NohaGhattas/.Net-hospital-project-/README.md

 ## Features
 - A Departments page that lists all the available clinics in the hospital.
 - In the Departments page, there are some filters that help users to find doctors according to clinic and/or suitable date.
+- In the Departments page, user can book an appointment.
 - About page that show the history of the hospital.
 - Contact us page which show the address of the hospital, its phone number and direct link to communicate over WhatsApp, the working hours, direct links to the hospital social media accounts, and an embedded Google Maps location.